erhopf/camp2019/pages/text-to-seech.md

 You'll notice that this route is very similar to what we've created for translation and sentiment.
 This request takes two arguments: `text_input` and `voice_font`.
 Here, `text_input` is the translation result, and `voice_font` is the voice selected from the drop-down menu in your web app.

 Unlike the first two routes that return JSON data, this call will return binary audio data.
 If you take a look at the `main.js` file (included in the repository), you'll notice that the response is written to a blob, then loaded for playback.
-It also uses XMLHttpRequest instead of AJAX, due to limitations handling binary data.
+It also uses XMLHttpRequest (XHR) instead of Ajax, due to limitations handling binary data.

 ## Test speech synthesis